2026 Nissan LEAF Exterior Colors & Dimensions

 It has a first-ever Plug & Charge functionality, allowing drivers to plug their SUV into a compatible public charger without an app or payment card when activated.

-The new Nissan LEAF enhances the battery thermal management system to improve energy efficiency.
+The 2026 LEAF models get a new, standard 75-kWh, liquid-cooled lithium-ion battery pack and charge up to 150kW with dual charging ports.
+It enhances the battery thermal management system to improve energy efficiency.
 The battery pack is sealed by a resin cover under the vehicle to shield it from the cold outdoor elements.
 It now captures wasted heat from the drive motor and on-board charger and uses it to warm the battery for optimal temperatures in colder conditions.

 A battery heater is also available to further optimize winter charging performance, allowing you to warm it before charging the SUV in cold weather.